happysheep0719/Sean-s-Cheat-Sheet/algorithms/bigdatasituation.md

 ----

-Step 1: Divide all data into 800 chunks, each of those having 100MB data. use 1GB memory to sort each 100MB data.
+Step 1: **Divide all data into 800 chunks**, each of those having 100MB data. use 1GB memory to sort each 100MB data.

 - Quick sort
-    - time O(n) space O(n)
+    - space O(n)
 - Merge sort
-    - time O(n) space O(n)
+    - space O(n)
+- Why only sort 100MB data?
+    - because we need O(n) space.
+In practice, it can be several n.

 Step 2: **k-way merge sort** 800 chunks of 100MB sorted data.

+- memory cost
+    - each chunk has a reading cache
+    - also has a writing cache
+    - size-800 heap